notamitgamer/bsc/README.md

 ```
 I don't know how make a cool README.md.
 If you know, please upload the code in the Issues section.
+Thank you!!
 ```